 If you have to eat a live frog, it does not pay to sit and look at it for a very long time!

-For me, and I hated doing expenses for my Exec’s as much as I hate doing them for myself.
+I hated doing expenses for my Exec’s as much as I hate doing them for myself.
 I used to schedule them for a Friday morning when the office was quiet, and I didn’t necessarily have the brain capacity to do other, more creative and challenging tasks.

 This leads me nicely on to my next tip

 This is my favourite tip.
 Here is why.
 While working as an EA, I was super productive, and I was able to shift through a ton of work because I adopted a rolling to-do list.

 So I had my day planned, I had the frogs that I needed to eat, and I had time scheduled for other tasks.
 But I also scheduled the time to tick off the tasks that I hadn’t completed the day before.

 Nine times out of ten, they were the frogs that I had put off the day before.